-- Maturing and eventual loss of woodland to the north (without maintenance/management), leading to loss of enclosure along the northern edge. - Potential new built development to the west, which may block views to the adjacent river corridor. - lead to a loss of front gardens. - Vandalism within playing fields to the south of the area. • - Lack of maintenance of front gardens. - Loss of woodland to the north, which would decrease sense of enclosure.
-Deterioration of built fabric, leading to replacement with materials, which are not consistent with adjacent houses. - Potential backland or back garden development, which may lead to a loss of the spacious character within this area.
+- Maturing and eventual loss of woodland to the north (without maintenance/management), leading to loss of enclosure along the northern edge. - Potential new built development to the west, which may block views to the adjacent river corridor. - Extensions to front or back of buildings (garages, conservatories) which alter the line of the street and may lead to a loss of front gardens. - Vandalism within playing fields to the south of the area. - Lack of maintenance of front gardens. - Loss of woodland to the north, which would decrease sense of enclosure. - Deterioration of built fabric, leading to replacement with materials, which are not consistent with adjacent houses - Potential backland or back garden development, which may lead to a loss of the spacious character within this area.